-4 The Future Vision for Bersted
+4. The Future Vision for Bersted

 - 4.1 The Plan provides the overall future vision for Bersted.
-This plans for: - · additional homes. - promotion and retention of business & retail. - retention and improvement of heritage, leisure and recreational provision - new and improved open spaces. - supporting local people and local services.
+This plans for: - · additional homes. - promotion and retention of business & retail. - retention and improvement of heritage, leisure and recreational provision - new and improved open spaces. - · supporting local people.